bourumir-wyngs/rs-opw-kinematics/README.md

 - Jacobian, torgues and velocities
 - The robot can be equipped with the tool and placed on the base, planning for the desired location and orientation of the tool center point (TCP) rather than any part of the robot.
+- 5 DOF inverse kinematics.
+- Individual link positions now available for collision check and 3D rendering.
-- Experimental support for parameter extraction from URDF.
+- Experimental support for parameter extraction from URDF

 The solver currently uses 64-bit floats (Rust f64), providing the positional accuracy below 1&micro;m for the two robots tested.

 # Parameters